 TRANSGOV is ultimately interested in understanding the effects of country engagement in multilateral climate transparency arrangements.
-One key focus is on the link between transparency and enhanced trust.
+One key focus is on the link between transparency and accountability.

-In what ways, and under what conditions, does enhanced transparency enhance mutual trust, if at all?
+In what ways, and under what conditions, does enhanced transparency enhance accountability, if at all?
 There is almost no systematic empirical assessment of this widely asserted link.
-There is also little clarity about enhanced trust in what: in the information shared? in the intentions of states? in the conduct of states?
-Or all of the above?
 Another key focus is on the link between transparency and enhanced climate actions.
 When and how does enhanced transparency help to ratchet up climate ambition, if at all?

 Capacity building for transparency